Bongaree the Man

 Bongaree (or Bungaree) was an indigenous Garigal man from the Broken Bay area in Sydney.
 Born circa1775.

-Bungaree [Bongaree] became the first known Aboriginal person to circumnavigate Australia and contribute to the mapping of the Australian coastline.
+Bungaree [Bongaree] became the first known indigenous person to circumnavigate Australia and contribute to the mapping of the Australian coastline.

 Compiled by Lynne Hooper from public domain sources.